NixOS/hydra/doc/manual/src/notifications.md

 ### `eval_added`

-* **Payload:** Exactly two values, separated by the two-character string `\t` (ie: not a tab): an opaque trace ID representing this evaluation, and the ID of the JobsetEval record.
+* **Payload:** Exactly three values, tab separated: an opaque trace ID representing this evaluation, the ID of the jobset, and the ID of the JobsetEval record.
 * **When:** After the evaluator fetches inputs and completes the evaluation successfully.
 * **Delivery Semantics:** Ephemeral. `hydra-notify` must be running to react to this event.
 No record of this event is stored.